rodneymora/DensitySpectrum/README.md

-Program to compare satellite data and buoy data.
+Program to compute autospectra estimates by frequency averaging.
-Information of wave and wind is required.
+See the section 11.5.5 of the book by Bendat and Piersol 2010, Random Data Analysis and measurement procedures, fourth edition